jeremylightsmith/LeanCoffee/wp-content/plugins/meetup-widgets/readme.txt

 = How do I find my group ID? =

-If your meetup group is set up at meetup.com/`[group ID]`, the part after `meetup.com/` is your group ID.
+If your meetup group is set up at meetup.com/`[group URL name]`, the part after `meetup.com/` is one of your group identifiers (the URL name).
+The other possible identifier is your group's ID number.

 == Screenshots ==